AbdulhakimZatar/reading-notes-102/read05.md

 ### How to use colors in CSS?
 1- rgb values.

 2- hex codes.

 3- Color names.
 ![excolor](img/ex_colors.png)

 ### Contrast
-It is important to ensure that there is enough contrast between any text and the background color
+It is important to ensure that there is enough contrast between any text and the background color.